Fitzroy North

 Fitzroy North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Fitzroy North has a notably high level of educational attainment among its residents aged 15 and above, with 64.2% holding university qualifications.
+Fitzroy North has a notably high level of educational attainment among residents aged 15 and above, with 64.2% holding university qualifications.
 This figure is significantly higher than the national average of 30.4% and the Victorian average of 33.4%.
-The area's strong educational advantage is evident in various qualification types: Bachelor degrees are held by 38.0%, postgraduate qualifications by 19.8%, and graduate diplomas by 6.4%.
-Technical qualifications make up 14.8% of residents' educational achievements, with advanced diplomas at 7.6% and certificates at 7.2%.
+The area's educational advantage is reflected in its high proportion of residents with bachelor degrees (38.0%), postgraduate qualifications (19.8%), and graduate diplomas (6.4%).
+Technical qualifications also account for a substantial portion of educational achievements, with advanced diplomas representing 7.6% and certificates 7.2%.

-Educational participation is notably high in Fitzroy North, with 27.2% of residents currently enrolled in formal education.
+Educational participation is notably high in the area, with 27.2% of residents currently enrolled in formal education.
 This includes 11.0% in tertiary education, 6.6% in primary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education